ARTIFICIAL NEURAL NETWORKS

 • Forward propagation is performed by composing a series of linear and non-linear (activation) functions.

-• These are characterized (parametrized) by their weights and biases, that need to be learnt.
+• These are characterized (parametrized) by their weights and biases, that need to be learned from data.

 • This is done by training the ANN.